-I started out as an intern for another VA, and then we moved to subcontracting.
+I started out working under another VA.
 Not only did I get testimonials and experience, but I also got more confidence in working with clients.
 And the VA I worked under was able to grow her business and make more money, even expanding by adding other VAs with different expertise as time went on.

 Why this works:

 Lots of us VAs are busy bees and would love some help.
 Many are also looking for ways to grow their businesses, but can’t take on more hours or clients without adding team members like yourself.
 Also, the VA community is incredibly supportive and helpful.
-I think it’s in many VA’s DNA to want to help others, so most are glad to when they can!
+It feels like it’s almost in a typical VA’s DNA to want to help others, so most are glad to help newbies when they can!

 Here’s how to find subcontracting work:

 - Start a spreadsheet listing any VAs you know, especially look for people you’re already connected with on social media or elsewhere, VAs you’ve heard of, and start looking for names of VAs who are publicly stressing about their workload or talking about wanting to grow their business.